rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 2. Connect Cloudant Credentials to the **vsllistws** app.

-   * Repeat the procedures from the previous step.
+   * Repeat procedures from the previous step.

 3. Connect Cloudant Credentials to the **vslrecws** app.

-   * Repeat the procedures from the previous step.
+   * Repeat procedures from the previous step.

    ![alt text](images/vsl039.png "Create app")